programmfabrik/easydb-documentation/content/sysadmin/requirements/_index.en.md

 ## Hardware

 4 processor cores.
-(Recommendation, depending on usage more)
+(Recommendation.
+Depending on your usage, more.)

 16 GB of RAM.
-(Recommendation, depending on usage more)
+(Recommendation.
+Depending on your usage, more.)

 Docker may have further requirements, e.g. 64 bit processor cores.
-These are then mentioned in the Docker Installation Instructions.
+These are mentioned in the Docker [installation guide](https://docs.docker.com/engine/installation/linux/debian/#os-requirements).

-space:
+Storage space:

-- 40 GB space for the Docker files of the easydb.
+- 40 GB for the Docker files of the easydb.
 These grow slowly over time, starting from 8 GB.
-- 50 GB für temporäre Dateien wie Zwischenergebnisse der Bildumwandlung und Zoomer-Dateien (Lupenfunktion).
+- 50 GB for temporary files as intermediate conversion results or files for the zoom function.
-- 30 GB for the Operating system and Log messages.
+- 30 GB for the operating system and log messages.
-- 1 GB for /boot with accumulating kernel versions.
-We recommend to not have /boot separately but instead use the root partition.
+- 1 GB at least in /boot to accommodate the accumulating kernel versions.
+We recommend to not have /boot separately but instead as part of the root partition.
-- 200% of the storage space of the assets you want to manage with easydb.
-(If you need additional large preview versions, more)
+- 200% of the storage space of the assets which you want to manage with easydb.
+100% is your assets and another 100% for preview versions.
+If you need additional large preview versions, more.
+Assets and preview versions can be stored on network storage (e.g. NFS).
+The other types of files should not be on network storage.
 - 4% additional storage space for databases.
+The databases are the first to put on fast storage (e.g. SSDs).
+But this is optional.
+- Summary: 120 GB plus 204% of the spaced used by your assets.
+If you got 1000 GB of assets, you need 120+2040=2160 GB storage space.
+120+40 GB local storage and 2000 GB of local OR network storage.
 - Here are two examples from production environments:

 | Storage Requirements |            Assets | Preview Versions | SQL DB | Elasticsearch DB | easydb software |